Constraints on sub-GeV dark matter boosted by cosmic rays from the CDEX-10 experiment at the China Jinping Underground Laboratory: CRDM flux in space

-The calculation of the boosted CRDM flux follows the steps articulated in previous work~\cite{CRDM_prl,CRDM_neutrino,CRDM_PRD,CRDM_TJ}.
-Compared with the relativistic CR particles, DM particle with velocity $\sim 10^{-3}c$ with $c$ the speed of light can be safely treated at rest.
-The kinetic energy transferred to a DM particle by the incident particle with mass $m_i$ and kinetic energy $T_i$ is:
+The calculation algorithm of the CRDM flux follows the steps presented in previous studies~\cite{CRDM_prl,CRDM_neutrino,CRDM_PRD,CRDM_TJ,CRDM_ZYF}.
+Compared with the relativistic CR particles, DM particles with velocities of $\sim 10^{-3}\ c$ can be effectively treated at rest.
+The kinetic energy transferred to a DM particle by an incident CR particle $i$ ($i$ = H, He,...) with mass $m_i$ and kinetic energy $T_i$ is given by

-The $\theta$ represents the scattering angle in the center-of-mass system.
-In the isotropic scattering process, the $T_{\chi}$ follows a flat distribution ranging from $0$ to $T_{\chi}^{max}$ if the form factor modification is not considered (see below).
-Inverting Eq.~\ref{eq2} indicates the minimal incident energy required to produce $T_{\chi}$:
+Here, $\theta$ represents the scattering angle in the center-of-mass system.
+Inverting Eq.~\ref{eq2} indicates the minimal incident energy required to produce $T_{\chi}$,

-where $+(-)$ corresponds to the case $T_{\chi}>m_i$ ($T_{\chi}<m_i$).
+where $+(-)$ corresponds to the case $T_{\chi}>2m_i$ ($T_{\chi}<2m_i$).

-Inside a volume $dV$, the collision rate of DM particles with elastic scattering cross section $\sigma_{\chi i}$ and CR particles of species $i$ ($i=$ proton, helium in this work) with incident energy in range $[T_i, T_i+dT_i]$ can be written as:

-where ${d\Phi_i^{LIS}}/{dT_i}$ is the differential flux density of species $i$.
-The local DM density $\rho_{\chi}$ is set to $0.3\ \rm GeV/cm^3$ ~\cite{nfw}.
-The inner structure of a particle would affect the cross section when momentum transfer occurs in a scattering process~\cite{formfactor2}.
-The cross section would be $\sigma_{\chi i}=\sigma_{\chi i}^0G(Q^2)$, where $G$ is the form factor and $Q$ is the momentum transfer, $Q=\sqrt{2m_{\chi}T_{\chi}}$.
-In the case of large momentum transfer like the CR-DM scattering, the dipole form~\cite{dipole} of the form factor is adopted as follows

-where the $\Lambda_i$ is $770$ MeV for proton and $410$ MeV for helium~\cite{p_he_form}.
-The spin-independent DM couplings to proton and neutron are assumed to be the same, so that the cross section of DM and incident particle $i$ with dependence on mass number $A$ can be written as:

-Without loss of generality, we assume the differential cross section before the form factor correction is energy independent, $d\sigma_{\chi i}^0/dT=\sigma_{\chi i}^0/T_{\chi}^{max}$.
-Integrating Eq.~\ref{eq4} across the galactic halo gives energy distribution of CRDM flux:

-The effective distance $D_{eff}$ is introduced here to represent the volume integral.
-The value of $D_{eff}$ varies depending on adopted CR spatial distribution model.
-If the homogenous and spherical distribution are adopted as in Ref.~\cite{CRDM_prl}, it leads to $D_{eff}=1$ kpc, and a cylindrical distribution with a radius of 10 kpc and half-height of 1 kpc used in Refs.~\cite{CRDM_neutrino,CRDM_PRD} gives $D_{eff}=3.7$ kpc.
-A recent analysis considering the inhomogeneity of the CR distribution from the GALPROP code found $D_{eff}=6-10$~kpc depending on the DM kinetic energy~\cite{es_zyf}.
-We thus adopt a conservative value of $6$ kpc as a benchmark value for our analysis.